Tomorrow's Songs Today: The History of Filk Music. is now available!

 Dan Schulz, Scott Wirkus, Bob Meyrowitz, and Eyada: An account of harassment and threats against me over a period of years.

 John Kerry's advocacy of involuntary servitude for minors: Salvaged from a Google cache after he deleted it from his website in 2004.
 Possibly of historical interest.

 You can send email to my first name plus my last initial at mcgath.com.
 Please don't post that address publicly.

-As of November 6, 2013, I have never been issued a National Security Letter.
+As of November 2, 2015, I have never been issued a National Security Letter.
 I'll update this periodically while it remains true.
 If I don't, it might mean I've just forgotten to.
 Or it might mean something else.
-(I'm not updating it daily, maybe every month or two.)
+(I'm not updating it daily, maybe three or four times a year.)

 In accordance with S. 877, passed by the United States House and Senate in 2003, the following legal notice is given: I will not give, sell, or otherwise transfer addresses maintained by mcgath.com or online service to any other party for the purposes of initiating, or enabling others to initiate, electronic mail messages, except by the consent of the owner of the address.
 The posting of this notice makes it illegal for spammers to use addresses harvested from this site.

 Copyright 1997-2015 by Gary McGath

 Last updated November 2, 2015